mdn/content/README.md

 ### Archiving and unarchiving pages

 Pages with the banner "This is an archived page.
-It's not actively maintained." at the top ar archived pages — they are archived because either they are obsolete or out-of-date, or they are not in scope for MDN contributors to actively work on.
+It's not actively maintained." at the top are archived pages — they are archived because either they are obsolete or out-of-date, or they are not in scope for MDN contributors to actively work on.

 If you find a page that is marked archived and you think it shouldn't be, you can follow the below steps to unarchive it: